Does power of attorney remain after my grandfather's death?

 Answer:

-Whether the wife can transfer assets into her name will depend on the terms of the power of attorney, such as whether it is durable and remains effective despite incapacity and the scope of the poweres granted.
-We suggest you consult a local attorney who can review all the facts and documents involved.
+Whether your grandmother can transfer assets into her name depends on the power of attorney's terms, including if it is durable and its scope.
+It's advisable to consult a local attorney to review the specific documents and circumstances involved.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.